Kumarito/Primer-Project/README.md

 2. Two Options:
      a.
 Click any hyperlink or image to go to approrpiate website or click the submit button on the bottom of the page to               reefresh the page.
      b.
 Enter a wish in text field on top of the page.
 Upon pressing submit, the CGI script will run and a new html page will
         display along with an image from a remote server.

+Sources:
+All pictures seen and links in code were taken through google search.
+iAmLost.html is my webpage from my current Comp 484 Web Engineering class.